 We welcome your membership in Lawrenceburg United Methodist Church.
 You may unite with us in one of several ways.
-Please do not hesitate to contact me if you have any questions.
+Please do not hesitate to contact us.

 By Profession of Faith and Baptism